 At its peak in spring, asparagus is delicious roasted but even better when wrapped in cured pork.
-(Bacon is a totally acceptable substitute if you don’t have prosciutto.)
+(Bacon is a totally acceptable substitute if you don’t have prosciutto—and either way, the meat mummy treatment makes even out-of-season stalks taste good.)
 Serve it as an appetizer or a side.
 Get our Crispy Prosciutto-Wrapped Asparagus recipe.

 The thin, tender florets on broccolini are well suited for the oven treatment.
 The stalks slightly soften but still have snap, and when gently brushed with olive oil, the leaves develop a satisfying crispiness.
 Although they’re just fine without it, consider adding a squeeze of lemon for extra zing.
 Get our Roasted Broccolini recipe.